Edinburgh: College and university

 There are three universities in Edinburgh: the University of Edinburgh, Heriot-Watt University, and Edinburgh Napier University.
 Established by royal charter in 1583, the University of Edinburgh is one of Scotland's ancient universities and is the fourth oldest in the country after St Andrews, Glasgow and Aberdeen.
 Originally centred on Old College the university expanded to premises on The Mound, the Royal Mile and George Square.
 Today, the King's Buildings in the south of the city contain most of the schools within the College of Science and Engineering.
 In 2002, the medical school moved to purpose-built accommodation adjacent to the new Royal Infirmary of Edinburgh at Little France.
-The university is placed 16th in the QS World University Rankings for 2022.
+The university was placed 16th in the QS World University Rankings for 2022.

 Heriot-Watt University is based at the Riccarton campus in the west of Edinburgh.
 Originally established in 1821 as the world's first mechanics' institute, it was granted university status by royal charter in 1966.
 It has other campuses in the Scottish Borders, Orkney, the United Arab Emirates and Putrajaya in Malaysia.
 It takes the name Heriot-Watt from Scottish inventor James Watt and Scottish philanthropist and goldsmith George Heriot.
 Heriot-Watt University has been named International University of the Year by The Times and Sunday Times Good University Guide 2018.
 In the latest Research Excellence Framework, it was ranked overall in the Top 25% of UK universities and 1st in Scotland for research impact.